SynBioHub/api-docs/source/index.html.md

 namespace/tag=value | A full namespace with tag separated by appropriate delimiter ( <http://sbols.org/v2#role>=<http://identifiers.org/so/SO:0000316>)

 After the key/value pairs, an optional search string can be provided that will be used to search for partial matches in the displayId, name, or description fields.

-Finally, the URL can end with an offset and limit parameter.

 ## Search Root Collections